aduverger/olist/README.md

 - Seller gets notified when a product is sold
 - Seller hands over an item to the logistic carrier

-👉 Note that multiple sellers can be involved in one customer order!

 **Customer:**

 - Browses products on the marketplace